Close

 A child understands that they cannot exist independently without mom and dad at this early stage of life.
 In order to protect their parents from everyone around them, they use a protective mechanism, which is jealousy.

 Based on these five factors, it’s apparent that jealousy in children isn’t simply caused by parental affection or lack of a parent’s affection alone.
-Other emotions like anxiety or helplessness, in combination with normal developmental egocentricity all play a role in what causes a child to be jealous.
+Other emotions like anxiety or helplessness, in combination with normal developmental egocentricity, all play a role in what causes a child to be jealous.

-How Do I Know if My Child is Jealous?
+How Do I Know if My Child Is Jealous?

-- When the second child becomes part of the family, parents might notice their firstborn begins to demonstrate regression of their abilities.
+1. When the second child becomes part of the family, parents might notice their firstborn begins to demonstrate regression of their abilities.
 The kid suddenly “forgets” how to dress, wash their face, or go to the bathroom on their own.
 Some children even ask to start wearing diapers again.
-The child’s logic is simple: they understand that being a newborn is beneficial—it allows them to be universally loved and cared for and frees them from any responsibility or duties.
+The child’s logic is simple: they understand that being a newborn is beneficialit allows them to be universally loved and cared for and frees them from any responsibility or duties.

-- The child can’t sleep, they suffer from a loss of appetite, and pre-existing medical conditions are worsened.
+2. The child can’t sleep, they suffer from a loss of appetite, and pre-existing medical conditions are worsened.
 Particularly sensitive children may start experiencing neurological problems like tics or stuttering.
 Jealousy in this situation is manifested in the form of a psychosomatic reaction.
 For example, the child will show hostility towards a new member of the family.
 Watch out for this behavior as if the sibling is a newborn, then the situation can become dangerous.
 The child might also become anti-social, depressed, and uncommunicative with the birth of a sibling.
 They could also become naughty, mischievous, or start making scenes.

 What Are the Dangers of Jealousy in Children?